widop/WidopHttpAdapterBundle/README.md

-The WidopHttpAdapterBundle allow to issue HTTP request.
+The bundle allows to issue HTTP request.

 Currently, the adapters supported are: